WICG/storage-buckets/explainer.md

     { durability: "strict", persisted: true, title: "Drafts" });
 ```

-### Partitioned Storage
+### Storage Division

-Currently there isn’t an option for granular partitioning of stored data
+Currently there isn’t any way for applications to divide data, making it
-making it hard for applications to evict all relevant low priority data at
+hard for applications to organize and do partial cleanup on divisions of
-once.
-Buckets allow applications to partition data however they seem fit.
+data.
+Buckets allow applications to divide their data into slices by feature,
+account, or however they seem fit.

 In this example we will explore a scenario where an email client will
-partition storage using Buckets by user accounts on a shared device.
+divide storage using Buckets by user accounts on a shared device.

 TODO: Add image